chanced/focus-svelte/README.md

 through data attributes respective to environmental conditions.

 Once all focus locks are removed, the `MutationObserver` is stopped and all DOM elements properties are reset.
-If a focus lock later becomes active, the `MutationObserver` is restarted and all nodes are decorated accordingly.
+If a focus lock later becomes active, the `MutationObserver` is restarted and nodes are decorated accordingly.

 #### aria-hidden